 I had high hopes for Pamukkale and while it is indisputable that the natural wonder of this landmark is breathtaking, the experience was tainted by poorly behaving, inconsiderate fellow visitors.
 The preservation and conservation of the travertines is at risk due to heavy foot traffic and in fact one of the areas had been cordoned off (see photo above) in an attempt to allow the travertines to recuperate over the next couple of months.
 The staff were also constantly having to get people to not climb and step on delicate parts of the travertines for that “money shot”.

 So, is it worth visiting Turkey’s Cotton Castle?
 To be candid, Pamukkale is the only place in Turkey that I was itching to get away from, and it all comes down to the ridiculous crowds of people.
-I came to Pamukkale to see the beautiful terraced pools – I wasn’t exactly looking to have my eyes assaulted at 9 in the morning by butt cracks and barely-covered crotches.
+I traveled all this way to see the beautiful terraced Pamukkale pools – I wasn’t exactly looking to have my eyes assaulted at 9 in the morning by butt cracks and barely-covered crotches.
 There’s really not much the authorities can do: the staff do the best they can with limited resources, and visitors simply ignore their instructions or wait until they’re not looking to climb on blocked off sections of the travertines.

-Notwithstanding that, it truly is a wondrous natural phenomena, and one that I would recommend that you see with your own eyes at least once in this lifetime.
+Notwithstanding that, the pools of Pamukkale are truly a wondrous natural phenomena, and one that I would recommend that you see with your own eyes at least once in this lifetime.
 Just make sure you are mentally prepared to face the issue of overtourism in Pamukkale, and that you try to reduce your impact during your visit.

 Overtourism in Pamukkale and Turkey